MarioAraque/atom-bourbon-snippets/README.md

 # Bourbon framework snippets for Atom Editor

-Bourbon snippets to maker development faster in Atom.
+Bourbon snippets to make development faster in Atom.

 # Examples